FEATURE VS. FEATURE

 VoIP relies on a stable internet connection, so you may experience delays, packet loss, and reduced call quality if your internet connection falters.

-Location tracking May Be Limited
+Location Tracking May Be Limited

 VoIP technology may fail to provide accurate location information to emergency services due to not being able to transmit accurate geographic data.